 Across the country, babysitters charge different hourly rates depending on where they live.

-At the low end, a 12-year-old Karley in Swift Current, SK, told the Cost of Living she earns five to seven dollars an hour.
-Sixteen-year-old Chloe in Steinbach, MB, earns six to eight dollars an hour.
+At the low end, a 12-year-old Karley in Swift Current, Sask., told Cost of Living she earns five to seven dollars an hour.
+Sixteen-year-old Chloe in Steinbach, Man., earns six to eight dollars an hour.

 In major urban centres, wages are higher.
-Fourteen year-old Olivia makes ten dollars an hour looking after one kid in downtown Toronto and 15 dollars an hour for two.
+Fourteen-year-old Olivia makes $10 an hour looking after one kid in downtown Toronto and $15 an hour for two.

-18-year-old Queen Alexis in Vancouver charges minimum wage, which is currently $13.85 in British Columbia.
-In Yellowknife, NWT, 17-year-old Ruby makes ten dollars per hour babysitting.
+Eighteen-year-old Queen Alexis in Vancouver charges minimum wage, which is currently $13.85 in British Columbia.
+In Yellowknife, N.W.T., 17-year-old Ruby makes $10 per hour babysitting.

-When you compare babysitting to other informal jobs teens typically take on, you'll find a variety of different prices – many of which end up paying more than childcare.
+When you compare babysitting to other informal jobs teens typically take on, you'll find a variety of different price — many of which end up paying more than child care.

-In Calgary, 12-year-old Evan runs a lawn mowing, leaf raking and snow-shoveling business where he charges $25 per cut for an average lawn.
+In Calgary, 12-year-old Evan runs a lawn-mowing, leaf-raking and snow-shovelling business where he charges $25 per cut for an average lawn.